ArcBlock/abtnode-docs/src/router/certificates-for-localhost/index.md

 ![password](./images/password.png)

-Then revisit `https://localhost` in the browser.
-At this time, we can see that the test website can be accessed normally:
+Now revisit `https://localhost` in the browser.
+We can now see that the test website can be accessed normally:

 ![test-success](./images/test-success.png)